All planning checklists

 Delegate tasks if necessary

-One person could research CAMRA award-winning pubs like The Sandford Park Alehouse, another the best routes for a Promenade walk.
+One mate can shortlist CAMRA pubs like The Sandford Park Alehouse; another can map a Promenade walk route.

 Easy·Medium impact